 As you approach a downhill, stop and survey the terrain below.
 Never ride past the limit of your visibility.
 Never go down a hill at high speed.

-When you've selected a safe downhill path, shift into a lower gear, shift your weight back with your arms extended and braced against the handlebar, then go down slowly with the throttle closed.
+When you've selected a safe downhill path, shift into a lower gear (in the ESP mode), shift your weight back with your arms extended and braced against the handlebar, then go down slowly with the throttle closed.